Prince Louis of Wales

 Prince Louis of Wales (/ˈluːi/ LOO-ee; Louis Arthur Charles; born 23 April 2018) is a member of the British royal family.
 He is the third and youngest child of William, Prince of Wales, and Catherine, Princess of Wales, and a grandson of King Charles III and Diana, Princess of Wales.
 He is fourth in the line of succession to the British throne.
+Louis was born at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II, and was fifth in line before her death.

 Infancy

-Louis was born at 11:01 am on 23 April 2018 at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II, as the third child and second son of Prince William and Catherine, then known as Duke and Duchess of Cambridge.
+Louis was born at 11:01 am on 23 April 2018 at St Mary's Hospital, London, during the reign of his paternal great-grandmother, Queen Elizabeth II.
+He is the youngest child of Prince William and Catherine (then known as Duke and Duchess of Cambridge).
+He has an elder brother and sister, Prince George and Princess Charlotte.
 His birth was marked by gun salutes and bell ringing.
-On 27 April, his name was announced as Louis Arthur Charles, honouring his paternal grandfather, Charles, Prince of Wales (later King Charles III) and his 3rd-great-uncle Louis, Earl Mountbatten of Burma.
+On 27 April, his name was announced as Louis Arthur Charles, honouring his paternal grandfather, Charles, Prince of Wales (later King Charles III), and his 3rd-great-uncle Louis, Earl Mountbatten of Burma.
 Louis was christened on 9 July by the archbishop of Canterbury, Justin Welby, in the Chapel Royal at St James's Palace.
+(Note: His godparents are: Nicholas van Cutsem, Guy Pelly, Harry Aubrey-Fletcher, Lady Laura Meade, Hannah Carter, and Lucy Middleton (his first cousin once removed).)

 Upbringing

-Louis and his family lived at Kensington Palace and Anmer Hall during his early childhood.
+Louis and his family lived at Kensington Palace and Anmer Hall in Norfolk during his early childhood.
 He made his Trooping the Colour debut in 2019.